bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/ivyProjectView.rst

 Filters
 ~~~~~~~~~~~~~~~~~~~~

-Contents within the |axon-ivy| Project View can be reduced or enriched with additional context information.
+Contents within the Axon Ivy Project View can be reduced or enriched with additional context information.
 The menu button (with the three dots) allows you to adjust project content filters according to your needs.

 The most effective way to adjust project contents is to select your role from the menu and navigating to `Role specific filters`.